Mastering How to Clean Oil Paintings Safely

 • ✓ Always test cleaning solutions on an inconspicuous area first.

-• ✓ Professional restoration is recommended for significant damage or valuable pieces.
+• ✓ Professional conservation is recommended for valuable or delicate pieces.

 How It Works